seboll13/MovieStats/README.md

 # Movie and Show Statistics Analyser

 ## Overview
-The goal of this project is to provide a simple and easy-to-use tool to analyse personal ratings of movies and shows.
+The goal of this project is to provide a simple and easy-to-use tool to analyse personal ratings of movies and shows along with a simple recommending system.
 The script `ratings_analyser.py` initiates a connection to a local database to retrieve the provided ratings and then computes various statistics based on the data.
 The main program `main.py` intially creates and populates the database based on a provided csv file.
 When populating, the `imdb_fetcher.py` script is used to fetch cast and crew information from IMDb since it is not provided by default in the csv file.
 The `imdb_fetcher.py` script uses the IMDbPY library to fetch the required information.
 Finally, `db_functions.py` contains all functions necessary to interact with the database.

+## Recommendations
+The `recommendations.py` module is used to provide movie recommendations based on the analysed IMDb ratings data.
+The recommendations are tailored to the user's preferences, which are inferred from the provided csv file of ratings.
+The recommendation algorithm considers multiple parameters, which are currently being tested and optimised for the best performance.

 ## Features
 - Total watching time